 In the Normal healing process, the Blood clot is present in the socket which gives the bone a chance to fill in the empty socket space overtime.
 With the loss of clot, the socket and bone are exposed delaying healing which leads to the excruciating pain felt by the patients.
 You can check here the complete details about – “Dry Socket or Alveolar Osteitis“

-Dry Socket Symptoms:
+Dry Socket Tooth Extraction Symptoms:

-- Socket is devoid of clot or contains brown, friable clot which is easily washed out.
+The socket is devoid of clot or contains brown, friable clot which is easily washed out.

-- Foul smell: Due to Food debris accumulated in the socket which starts disintegrating.
+Foul smell: Due to Food debris accumulated in the socket which starts disintegrating.

-- On washing away of the food debris the bare pocket floor can be seen which is extremely sensitive to touch.
+On washing away of the food debris the bare pocket floor can be seen which is extremely sensitive to touch.

-- Regional Lymphnodes: Tender and enlarged.
+Regional Lymph nodes: Tender and enlarged.

-- Occasionally Pyrexia is seen.
+Occasionally Pyrexia is seen.

-In the Images shown above and below, it is clearly visible that there is loss of Blood clot from the extraction site as the necrotic bone is clearly visible which is a typical appearance of Dry Socket.
-Clinically we can also see that there is foul smell being emitted from the site another typical sign of Dry Socket.
+In the Images shown above and below, it is clearly visible that there is a loss of Blood clot from the extraction site as the necrotic bone is clearly visible which is a typical appearance of Dry Socket.
+Clinically we can also see that there is a foul smell being emitted from the site another typical sign of Dry Socket.